Appearance

 Knowledge of time-based events within the Metaplay SDK - The timeline visualizes several different types of time-based data, including LiveOps events, in-game offers, config-driven events, league seasons and scan jobs.
 Familiarity with these concepts will help you to understand the information that the timeline presents.

-Some types of items, like LiveOps Events, show up on the timeline automatically, but some types need to be explicitly configured.
+Some types of items, like LiveOps events, show up on the timeline automatically, but some types need to be explicitly configured.
 See Configuring Offer Groups for the Timeline and Configuring Config-Driven Events for the Timeline.

-The timeline is divided into sections based on those categories.
-Each section can contain multiple groups, which finally contain the rows on which the timeline elements appear.
 You can click on sections and groups to expand or collapse them to hide content you're not interested in.
 The timeline always contains the same sections, no matter which page it is on, but we automatically collapse the less relevant sections by default.

 Since time extends forever and the timeline is only a small window, the timeline will stream in new data from the server as you scroll left and right.
+You can do this by using the scroll bar, by clicking and dragging on the timeline or by using the left and right mouse wheel scroll.

-You can click on any element (event, scan job, etc.) on the timeline to open an inspector that shows details about the element.
+Finally, you can click on any element (event, scan job, etc.) on the timeline to open an inspector that shows details about the element.

-Items on the timeline include one or more icons: The icons have the following meanings:
+Items on the timeline can include one or more icons:

 Events implemented as documented in Implementing LiveOps Events can be organized directly on the timeline.
 Sections other than LiveOps Events are predefined in C# code or in Game Configs, and cannot be edited directly on the timeline.